ahinzmann/JMEDAS/README.md

 ## Grid certificate

 To access data stored remotely in different places, you need to set your grid certificate.

+In case you have problems with the grid certificate setup, you can copy the root files produced in the first step of exercise 6 from this location (adapt to your own username etc): scp "school14@naf-cms.desy.de:/nfs/dust/cms/group/cmsdas2023/POG-Jet/substructure/*.root"  /eos/user/h/hinzmann/SWAN_projects/CMSDAS_jetExercise/files/

  * *For runing on *lxplus*, you only need to run (to get a valid certificate):
 ```bash